Access to healthcare – Government action

 - In 2019, the Welsh Government introduced a single waiting time target for cancer patients.

-- Between 2016 and 2019, the Welsh Government published a number of plans and programmes reduce health inequalities and remove barriers to accessing healthcare for different groups including a Transgender Action Plan (2016), a policy entitled ‘Enabling Gypsies, Roma, and Travellers (GRT) (2018), the Learning Disability Improving Lives programme (2018), and a Refugee and Asylum Seeker Plan (2019).
+- Between 2016 and 2019, the Welsh Government published several plans and programmes to reduce health inequalities and remove barriers to accessing healthcare for different groups.
+These include a Transgender Action Plan (2016), ‘Enabling Gypsies, Roma and Travellers’ (2018), the Learning Disability: Improving Lives Programme (2018), and a Refugee and Asylum Seeker Plan (2019).

 The assessment was made based on the evidence available up to 30/09/2021